Musicradio WABC: Those Great DJ's!

 1981-1982: Ross and Wilson

 Coming from WZGC Atlanta, Brian Wilson and Ross Brittain were the last morning disc jockeys with WABC as a music station and remained with WABC after the switch to Talkradio in 1982.
 The duo broke up with Ross going to mornings with Scott Shannon at cross town WHTZ-FM (Z-100) in 1983.
 Both have since held numerous jobs including a brief reunion at WHTZ in 1989.
-Ross is at WKSS Hartford.
-Brian has been operating a business in Washington, DC called VRINK (an acronym of sorts for Vacation Relief, Inc.).
-He provides, via ISDN line, on-air fill-in services for stations all over the country, in both talk and music formats.
-He has been on many stations in this way, including WOR, WBAP, KST, KFBK, KSTP, KCMO, WBAL, WWRC, and N.J.
-101.5.
-Brian also has a website: Brian Wilson.
+Ross is at WOGL/Philadelphia.
+Brian operated a business called VRINK (an acronym of sorts for Vacation Relief, Inc.) where he provided on-air fill-in services for stations all over the country, in both talk and music formats.

 1960-1962 and Aug-Dec 1965: Charlie Greer